openvinotoolkit/openvino_contrib/modules/arm_plugin/docs/arm_opset.md

 * `'ConvertLike'` layer is supported configuration like  `'Convert'`.
 * `'DepthToSpace'` layer is supported 4D tensors only and for `BLOCKS_FIRST` of `'mode'` attribute.
 * `'Equal'` doesn't support `broadcast` for inputs.
 * `'Gather'` layer is supported constant scalar or 1D indices axes only.
+Layer is supported as via arm_compute library for non negative indices and via reference implementation otherwise.
 * `'Interpolate'` layer is supported 4D tensors and zero value of `'pads_begin'` and `'pads_end'` attributes only.
 * `'Less'` doesn't support `broadcast` for inputs.
 * `'LessEqual'` doesn't support `broadcast` for inputs.